 A project in Archipeg is a separately stored data set (i.e., a separate workspace) that includes a model and metamodel.
+Projects allow you to separate parallel workstreams, initiatives, or team efforts.

 Model is a collection of objects, associations, and other elements that describe the Enterprise Architecture landscape you define and manage daily.
 In other words, the model is the data that you capture, analyze, and share with others.